Rules for getting production access

 Temporarily revoking access

-If you’re absent more than 6 weeks, your access will be revoked.
-See the Trello leaver template card for the steps.
+If you’re absent more than 6 weeks, your access should be revoked.